alphagov/re-build-systems/README.md

     ]
     ```

-    Copy and send this output to the GDS Reliability Engineering team, which will make your URL live.
+    Send this output to reliability-engineering@digital.cabinet-office.gov.uk who'll make your URL live.
 This step may take up to two working days.

 ## Provision the main Jenkins infrastructure

-Once RE complete those tasks and come back to you, you can then move to this.

-In this step you will provision all the infrastructure needed to run your Jenkins.
+Once Reliability Engineering has made your URL live, you can provision the main Jenkins infrastructure.

-For this step, you will need to choose which environment you want to set up Jenkins for
-(e.g. `ci`, `dev`, `staging`) - that will be part of the URL of your Jenkins.
+You'll need to choose which environment you want to set up Jenkins for, for example `ci`, `dev` or `staging` which will form part of the Jenkins URL.

-1. Export the environment name you have chosen, and the team name you set during the provisioning of the DNS:
+1. Export the environment and team names set during DNS provisioning:

     ```
     export JENKINS_ENV_NAME=[environment-name]
     export JENKINS_TEAM_NAME=[team-name]
     ```

-1. Create a Github OAuth app

-    This allows to setup authentication to the Jenkins via Github.
+1. Create a GitHub OAuth app to allow you to setup authentication to the Jenkins through GitHub.

-    Go to the [Register a new OAuth application] page and use the following settings to setup your app.
+    Go to the [register a new OAuth application] page and use the following settings to setup your app.

     The [URL] will follow the pattern `https://jenkins2.[environment-name].[team-name].build.gds-reliability.engineering`.

-    * Application name:  `re-build-auth-[team name]-[environment name]` , e.g. `re-build-auth-app-eidas-dev`.
-You may have to deviate from this format if it exceeds 34 characters.
+    * Application name:  `re-build-auth-[team name]-[environment name]` , for example `re-build-auth-app-eidas-dev`.
+You may have to depart from this format if it exceeds 34 characters.

     * Homepage URL:  [URL]